lousydropout/message-app/memory-bank/productContext.md

 10. **As an international communicator**, I want to see when messages are delivered and read so I know my communication status
 11. **As an international communicator**, I want to see when someone is typing so I know they're responding
 12. **As an international communicator**, I want to send messages even when offline so I don't lose my thoughts
-13. **As an international communicator**, I want to receive push notifications so I don't miss important messages
+13. **As an international communicator**, I want to see network status so I know my connection state

 ### Message History & Search